The measurable impact of the 2pN spin-dependent accelerations on the jet precession of M87$^\ast$: Introduction

 In addition to some well known accelerations like the 1pN and 2pN mass-only ones, the formally 1pN Lense-Thirring acceleration proportional to\footnote{For a Kerr black hole, it is of the order of $\mathcal{O}\ton{1/c^3}$.} $S/c^2$, where $c$ is the speed of light in vacuum, the formally\footnote{For a Kerr black hole, they are of the order of $\mathcal{O}\ton{1/c^4}$ and $\mathcal{O}\ton{1/c^8}$, respectively.} \virg{Newtonian} accelerations due to the first two even zonal mass multipoles accounting for the axisymmetric departures from spherically symmetry of the primary and the formally\footnote{For a Kerr black hole, it is of the order of $\mathcal{O}\ton{1/c^6}$.} 1pN quadrupolar acceleration, also other less known-if any-accelerations, proportional to $S^k/c^4,\,k=1,2,3$, will be obtained.

 The paper is organized as follows.
 The transformation of the Kerr metric from the Boyer-Lindquist coordinates to the harmonic ones is performed in Section~\ref{sec:2}.
 The resulting accelerations are discussed in Section~\ref{sec:3}.
 Section~\ref{sec:4} deals with the perturbative calculational scheme to work out their orbital effects.
 Those of the order of $\mathcal{O}\ton{S/c^4}$ are treated in Section~\ref{sec:5}.
 Section~\ref{sec:6} is devoted to the consequences of the position-dependent acceleration of the order of $\mathcal{O}\ton{S^2/c^4}$.
 The calculation of the impact of the acceleration of the order of $\mathcal{O}\ton{S^3/c^4}$ is presented in Section~\ref{sec:7}.
 In Section~\ref{sec:8}, the results obtained in the previous Sections are applied to the M87$^\ast$ scenario by obtaining allowed regions in the two-dimensional spin-orbit radius parameter space suitable for it.
 Section~\ref{sec:9} summarizes the findings and offers conclusions.
-The Appendix describes how to obtain general formulas for any spin-dependent acceleration when expressions valid only for the primary's spin axis aligned with the $z$ axis are available.
+Appendix \ref{app:A} contains the details of the transformation of the Kerr metric from the Boyer-Lindquist coordinates to the harmonic ones.
+Appendix \ref{app:B} describes how to obtain general formulas for any spin-dependent acceleration when expressions valid only for the primary's spin axis aligned with the $z$ axis are available.